simplifyk8s/terraform-provider-tls/docs/index.md

 # TLS Provider

+> FORK!
+> This is a fork of the original `tls` provider.
+The original provider is maintained by HashiCorp and can be found [here](https://registry.terraform.io/providers/hashicorp/tls/latest/docs).
+> The provider was forked to add additional features.

 The TLS provider provides utilities for working with *Transport Layer Security* keys and certificates.
 It provides resources that allow private keys, certificates and certificate requests to be